Rodrigossz/Python-Custom-Skills-Toolkit/code/csv-filter.md

-# Azure Cognitive Search Python Custom Skill For Dates Extraction
+# Azure Cognitive Search Python Custom Skill For CSV Filtering

 This code is a Python Custom Skill, for Azure Cognitive Search, based on Azure Functions for Python.
-It extracts the first date from the input string.
-If you need all of the dates, or the time, change the code as you need.
+It removes all terms of a csv file that exists in the input string.
+The input string is returned without the terms to be filtered.
+There must be one term per line in the csv file.
+And the csv file must have only one column.

 ## Required steps

 1. Follow [this](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python) tutorial.
 1. Use the Python code below as your **__init__.py** file.
 Customize it with your storage account details, also with your csv file name and target column.
 As you can see below, my sample csv file target column name is **Term**.
 That helps the idea that this code will extract pre-defined terms from the documents content.
-1. Don't forget to add **azure.functions** and **datefinder** to your requirements.txt file.
+1. Don't forget to add **azure.functions** to your requirements.txt file.
 1. Connect your published custom skill to your Cognitive Search Enrichment Pipeline.
 Plesae check the section below the code in this file.
 For more information, click [here](https://docs.microsoft.com/en-us/azure/search/cognitive-search-create-custom-skill-example#connect-to-your-pipeline).

 ## Python Code